 Matthew Disney, Ph.D.
 (Chemical Biology of RNA)

 The Disney lab has established transformative technologies that allow for the design of chemical RNA probes from sequence.
 Specifically, they developed novel selection-based strategies that allow the identification of RNA motifs that bind to small molecules with high affinity and selectivity.
 In conjunction with bioinformatics approaches, these data are used to identify cellular RNAs that harbor the desired small molecule-binding motifs.
 Over the course of the last decade, undergraduate interns and trainees with a wide variety of interests have been involved in this work, and the project can be customized to a trainee’s interest and capabilities.
 For example, trainees interested in organic synthesis and chemical biology can use their talents to develop novel lead molecules or explore their mechanism of action.
 Two recent undergraduate students, Christy LaFlamme and Mary DeFeo, contributed to publications that are in preparation.
-Mary, who won an NSF predoctoral fellowship and is now in graduate school at Stanford, developed a new approach to cleave RNA targets with bleomycin conjugates and has been able to demonstrate in cellular models that these compounds specifically cleave the desired RNA target and not DNA.
-Christy developed a new approach to cleave RNA targets by recruiting a nuclease.
+DeFeo, who won an NSF predoctoral fellowship and is now in graduate school at Stanford, developed a new approach to cleave RNA targets with bleomycin conjugates and has been able to demonstrate in cellular models that these compounds specifically cleave the desired RNA target and not DNA.
+LaFlamme developed a new approach to cleave RNA targets by recruiting a nuclease.
 She has demonstrated that these compounds act substoichiometrically and turn over RNA in cells: one compound molecule cleaves 26 target RNAs.

 Katrin Karbstein, Ph.D.
 (Biochemistry, Yeast Genetics)